 Yellow shoulders usually occur when the fruit are beginning to ripen, followed by a rise in temperatures above 86 degrees Fahrenheit.

 Half of the tomato fruit ripens into red, while the upper half turns yellow.
 In exposed, hot locations, sunscald may occur, causing the fruit to turn white or yellowy, with a sunken-in leathery appearance.

 Yellowing caused by heat usually occurs when the plant lacks enough leaves to protect the plant.

-To prevent this, control and monitor foliage harming diseases such as the Curly top virus, and the Ring top virus.
+To prevent this, control and monitor foliage harming tomato plant diseases such as the Curly top virus, and the Ring top virus.

 The virus will actually show signs of yellowing leaves that tend to curl upwards.
 Also, leave plenty of leaves on the plant when pruning.

 Tomatoes are also sensitive to cold.
 Cool and rainy climates could thicken the lower leaves, which will in turn roll.

 However, this is a stress response that doesn’t cause permanent damage or interfere with fruit production.
 New foliage will grow in warmer weather, and the plant won’t be affected.